 My mom used to tell stories about my middle brother.
 He was so rambunctious that when the phone rang, which was just out of sight of the kitchen, he would run in, open all the cupboard doors, and pull all the pots and pans onto the floor... and laugh.

-One owner of a tiny shop told a woman spanking her child this past weekend, "I'm sorry to ask this but perhaps you can return at a time when the kids are having a better day."
+One owner of a tiny shop told a woman spanking her child this past weekend, "I'm sorry to ask this, but perhaps you can return at a time when the kids are having a better day.".

-And let’s be honest, some parents use a retail store as a place to park the kids while they do other shopping or have services performed.
+And let’s be honest; some parents use a retail store as a place to park the kids while they do other shopping or have services performed.

 But how should you deal with kids who could disrupt your business?

-At another area in the atrium is a digital display which encourages interaction from young viewers.
+At another area in the atrium is a digital display that encourages interaction from young viewers.
 Visitors step into the spotlight and watch as their shadow is cast on the wall and into a world filled with wild butterflies.
 When you stay still enough, virtual butterflies will warm up to you, landing on the shadow of your head, shoulders, or even an outstretched palm.

-The Crabby Uncle.
+2. The Crabby Uncle.
 This can be anything from giving the parents, the children, or both a stink eye of disapproval to outright telling the parents they’ll have to leave.
-If this is your main way to deal with it, your judgmental looks and words will lose you all your former customers with kids...and you cannot afford that.
+If this is your main way to deal with it, your judgmental looks and words will lose all your former customers with kids...and you cannot afford that.

 No matter the demeanor of the parent or the behavior of the kids when they first come in, doing these three things will help you get ahead of any bratty behavior and make sales to parents: